Section {name} {number} {maxlen} [datatype] [when] [format] [cloneflag] [separator] [{source} {pattern} {replacement}]

 parameters can be used to extract user defined sections.

-Every reference is replaced to text captured by the n
+Every reference is replaced to text captured by the n-th parenthesized sub-pattern.

 from left to right (starting from 1) to obtain the number of the capturing sub-pattern.